ulises-c/OnShape-DocuReader/docs/LLM_SPEC.md

   - Example: Use `CAD_Thumbnail` NOT `fldtYjisBei9dSlPT`
   - The field name is case-sensitive and must match exactly
   - Do NOT URL-encode the field name (underscores stay as underscores)
-- Step 1 returns `uploadUrl` and `id` (attachment ID)
-- Step 2 uses the presigned URL directly (no auth header needed)
+- File content must be **base64 encoded** in the `file` field
-- Attachment is automatically associated with the record after upload
+- Response contains the updated record with the new attachment
 - **OAuth Scope Required**: `data.records:write` scope is required for attachment uploads
 - If you get 400 BAD_REQUEST errors, re-authenticate to get a token with updated scopes